Richard Maitland: The Maitland Manuscripts

 Pages from The Maitland Quarto Manuscript held by the Pepys Library.
 Maitland's signature is prominent.

-Two of Maitland's manuscript works survive; both are compilations of the Scots literature of his era.
-They preserve many of the works of the great makars and a large number of anonymous pieces.
+Two of Maitland's manuscript works survive, known as the Maitland Folio and Maitland Quarto; both are compilations of the Scots literature of his era.
+They are held by the Pepys Library.

+The manuscripts preserve many of the works of the great makars and a large number of anonymous pieces.
 The manuscripts also record many of Maitland's own compositions.
 Maitland's daughter Marie transcribed his poems as well as her brother John Maitland's and others.

-The Maitland Manuscripts are held by the Pepys Library.
+Maitland's poems, especially in the Maitland Quarto (MQ), lament division in Scotland during the Marian Civil War (1569–1573), and seem to lay blame on English interventions.

 Relations

-Maitland is the 12th great grandfather of prominent Canadian sculptor and poet Christian Cardell Corbet.
+Maitland is the 12th great-grandfather of prominent Canadian sculptor and poet Christian Cardell Corbet.